 Think of specific people in your life and pray that God would bring them closer to himself this Christmas.
 Pray for wisdom and discernment for yourself in knowing how best to love them.

 Again we follow Christ’s example: he healed the sick, fed the hungry, and gave hope to the broken.
 He didn’t just preach a message, but met physical, emotional, and spiritual needs.

 It can be easy to forget amidst all the Christmas cheer that many people are truly hurting at this time of year, whether visibly or beneath the surface.
 Consider how you can love the people around you and help meet their needs this Christmas.

-That can take many forms, whether volunteering with an organization that helps the homeless, or visiting your neighbors with some fresh baking and a willingness to help them shovel their driveway.
+That can take many forms, whether volunteering with an organization that helps the homeless, or dropping of some fresh baking at your neighbors’ or offering to shovel their driveway.